Arabic Treebank: Part 1 - 10K-word English Translation

 |Application(s):||automatic content extraction, cross-lingual information retrieval, information detection, natural language processing|

 |Online Documentation:||LDC2003T07 Documents|

 |Citation:||Maamouri, Mohamed, et al. Arabic Treebank: Part 1 - 10K-word English Translation LDC2003T07.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 2003.|

-Arabic Treebank: Part 1 - 10K-word English Translation was produced by Linguistic Data Consortium (LDC) catalog number LDC2003T07 and ISBN 1-58563-262-7.
-The purpose of this corpus of 10K Arabic words translated into English is to support the development of data-driven approaches to natural language processing, machine translation, human language technologies, cross-lingual information retrieval, and other forms of linguistic research on Modern Standard Arabic in general.
+Arabic Treebank: Part 1 - 10K-word English Translation was produced by the Linguistic Data Consortium (LDC) and contains approximately 10,000 words of Arabic text and their translations into English.
+The purpose of this corpus is to support the development of data-driven approaches to natural language processing, machine translation, human language technologies, cross-lingual information retrieval, and other forms of linguistic research on Modern Standard Arabic in general.

-The project targets the translation of a written Modern Standard Arabic corpus from the Agence France Presse (AFP) newswire archives for July 2000 (the files are dated 20000715*).
-The corpus consists of 49 source stories, which is a subset of the 734 stories published in Arabic Treebank: Part 1 v 2.0.
-These 49 source files consist of 418 paragraphs and 9,981 words.
+The project targets the translation of a written Modern Standard Arabic corpus from the Agence France Presse (AFP) newswire archives for July 2000 (the files are dated 07/15/2000).
+The corpus consists of 49 source stories, which is a subset of the 734 stories published in Arabic Treebank: Part 1 v 2.0 (LDC2003T06).
+These 49 source files comprise 418 paragraphs and 9,981 words.

 The stories have been translated at paragraph level and verified/corrected by different annotators.
-In general, the translation between Arabic and English has been aligned at sentence-to-sentence level.
+In general, the translation between Arabic and English has been aligned at the sentence-to-sentence level.
 However, we noticed that an Arabic sentence can be translated into multiple English sentences (16 occurrences), and two Arabic sentences can be translated into a single English sentence (two occurrences).
-For 18 paragraphs out of the total of 418 in the corpus, only paragraph-to-paragraph alignment is provided.
+For 18 paragraphs out of the total 418, only paragraph-to-paragraph alignment is provided.